-Calling all social science, psychology, computer science, arts, engineering, business, humanities, and polymath students who are keen to take on challenges in a different field.
+Calling all social science, psychology, computer science, arts, engineering, business, humanities, and polymath students who are keen to take on challenges in an ever-changing field.

-In today’s always-online world, customers crave useful, relevant, and targeted information.
+In today’s always-online world, users crave useful, relevant, and targeted information.
 By infusing timely and engaging content with razor-sharp metrics and data analytics, we help organisations build their brands, grow their online influence, generate leads, convert customers, and develop advocates.

 Our business revolves around a key question – how to create a connection with an audience.
-We believe that audiences want to be engaged in relevant meaningful ways.
+We believe people want to be engaged in relevant, meaningful ways.
 We are interested in understanding the human psyche.
-At the same time, we need the models to apply this in the digital realm.
+At the same time, we need the models to apply this understanding to the digital realm.
 Hence we are looking for interns from a variety of interests.

-You will be doing research in understanding human nature and culture in the age of hyperconnectivity, and build out the framework for data-driven models to identify these as actionable moments.
+As digital marketing interns, you will be doing research in understanding human nature and culture in the age of hyperconnectivity, and build the framework for data-driven models to identify actionable moments.

 Seeking interns who are: